Trait-dependent branching particle systems with competition and multiple offspring: The superprocess limit

 for $x \in \hat{\mathcal{X}}$ and where $b,\sigma \in C_{\partial}(\mathcal{X}, \mathbb{R}_{+})$.
 In particular, the sequence $(K\psi^{K}(x,z/K))_{K}$ converges, uniformly on $\hat{\mathcal{X}} \times [0, a]$ for each $a \geq 0$, to

+Note also that the parameters in this example satisfy Assumption \ref{assum3} (ii), (iii) and (vi) with $\alpha =1$.
 This model has been also studied in \cite{Jou},\cite{Me2012} and \cite{MeTra2012} in a similar setting.
-Finally, let us mention that Champagnat, et al. \cite{Cha2008} also studied the case of single offspring distribution where the natural birth and death rate are proportional to $K^{\eta}$, for some $\eta \in (0,1)$.
+Finally, let us mention that Champagnat, et al. \cite{Cha2008} also studied the case of single offspring distribution where the natural birth and death rates are proportional to $K^{\eta}$, for some $\eta \in (0,1)$.
 In this scenario, they showed that the limit process is deterministic and described by a partial differential equation.
 This follows from the fact that the variance vanishes in the limit.

 \item[(b)] {\bf $\beta$-stable offspring distribution.} The reproduction law satisfies